Newt’s top 10 things to do in Vancouver this weekend, September 1 to 3

 Susan Tedeschi just enjoys being a musician, pretty much

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, DEC.
+ORIGINALLY PUBLISHED ON DEC.
 3, 1998 By Steve Newton When Susan Tedeschi’s cell phone rings in an L.A. hotel room, a female voice answers, but it isn’t the one I’m looking for.
 It’s actually Tedeschi’s mom, who, in a very motherly way, explains that her daughter’s in the bathtub.
-Sounding concerned that … Continue reading Susan Tedeschi just enjoys being a musician, pretty much
+Sounding concerned that her child might … Continue reading Susan Tedeschi just enjoys being a musician, pretty much

 The Newt takes a wrong turn on Granville and winds up at a freakin’ jazz show